rbahisson/quant-finance-projects/Stochastic-Models-and-Derivatives/Volatility-Modeling-ARCH-GARCH-EMWA/README.md

-# Project 4 - Volatility Modeling Using Quantitative Models
+# Volatility Modeling Using Quantitative Models

 This project demonstrates how to model and forecast financial market volatility using three quantitative approaches — *ARCH*, *GARCH*, and *EWMA* — applied to *JPMorgan Chase (JPM)* daily returns.
 It highlights volatility clustering, persistence, and conditional heteroskedasticity in financial time series.